project-poodle/poodle/design.md

   - 01 means SET
     - this sets value of the specified key of specific Consensus ID, Domain, Table, and Attribute Group.
 Both UPDATE and CLEAR Records are considered SET
-  - 10 means KEYS
+  - 10 means GROUPS
     - this retrieves a list of Attribute Groups under the specified Key of specific Consensus ID, Domain and Table
-  - 11 means VALUES
+  - 11 means KEYS
-    - this retrieves a list of Records (key/value/attribute-group) under the specified Key of specific Consensus ID, Domain and Table
+    - this retrieves a list of Keys with the specified Key as prefix, of specific Consensus ID, Domain and Table

 - Bits 3 is test bit
   - Test bit enables atomic operation for handling of locked operation